adi-7192/Cost-Control-Smart-Model-Router/README.md

 }
 ```

-### Adding a Custom Classifier

-See `EXTENDING.md` for detailed instructions on:
+See `EXTENDING.md` for detailed instructions.
-- Creating custom classifiers
-- Implementing new routing strategies
-- Adding model providers

 ## 📈 Cost Savings Example